Last Updated on November 24, 2025

 LTF CRT within a HTF CRT

 One of the most important things is the concept of multi-timeframe analysis.
-A CRT that forms on a higher timeframe can often contain several smaller CRTs within smaller timeframes.
+A candle range patterns that forms on a higher timeframe can often contain several smaller versions within smaller timeframes.

 On a higher timeframe, a daily candle forms a range between its high and low.
 The range of the candle becomes the CRT for the day.
 When we zoom by approaching smaller timeframe, there are number of candles representing price action throughout the day.
 Within the range, we can spot lower timeframe CRTs.
 Lower timeframe like 1-hour and 15 min is used to time trading entry in the market.